stadium-software/repeater-childgrids/Readme.md

 ![](images/StateSetup.png)

-2. Assign the "State" input parameter to the value property
 3. Fetch your data by dragging your query or WebService operation into the script
 4. Drag a List into the script and assign the type "Column" to the List
 5. Add each control / column in your Repeater to the List by providing the following